There’s a lot of mistakes we all make in our lives. Some bigger than others.

 Prevention, Prevention, Prevention.

 So it's far better to try to prevent it than waiting for it to happen and then 'hoping' your health insurance covers it or worse.
+The best time to treat a heart attack is before it happens.

 In a great many ways, you have some say in your health.
 Diet and exercise are always the cornerstones of prevention.